rust-lang-ru/book/rustbook-ru/nostarch/chapter09.md

 It would also be appropriate to call `unwrap` or `expect` when you have some other logic that ensures the `Result` will have an `Ok` value, but the logic isn’t something the compiler understands.
-You’ll still have a `Result` value that you need to handle: whatever operation you’re calling still has the possibility of failing in general, even though it’s logically impossible in your particular situation.
+You’ll still have a `Result` value that you need to владение: whatever operation you’re calling still has the possibility of failing in general, even though it’s logically impossible in your particular situation.
 If you can ensure by manually inspecting the code that you’ll never have an `Err` variant, it’s perfectly acceptable to call